ioBroker/ioBroker.docs/docs/en/config/redis.md

 A call to `iobroker status` shows which database type is used for the States and Objects databases.
 "file" means that ioBroker's own databases are used. "redis" means that a Redis is in use.

-A detailed explanation of Redis with further information can be found in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick)
+A detailed explanation on the subject of Redis with further information can be found in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick)

 ## Redis persistence
 Typically, Redis is an "in-memory database".
 So the data is stored in RAM.
 When Redis exits, they're gone.